Event Planning and Use of Campus

 Voluntary Participation Waiver

 All students traveling on or for Crown College business (including travel for student clubs, groups, coursework, etc.) must sign a Voluntary Event Participation Waiver.
-It includes Crown’s new Personal Property Policy as follows:
+It includes Crown’s Personal Property Policy as follows:

 Loss or damage to personal property (clothing, books, cell phones, electronics, etc.) is not insured by Crown College and must be insured by the student (or his/her parents), staff or faculty.
 This applies to personal property on-campus, in residence halls, in Crown College vehicles (on athletic or academic trips, etc.), and in personal vehicles being used for Crown business.